tobybreckon/cpp-examples-ml/README.md

 }
 ```

---
+---

-If you find any bugs report them to me (or better still submit a pull request, please) - toby.breckon@durham.ac.uk
+If you find any bugs please raise an issue (or better still submit a pull request, please) - toby.breckon@durham.ac.uk

 _"may the source be with you"_ - anon.